jutivia/Coinvise-MarketPlace-Review/READMe.md

 - It also calls the function [`_initialize()`](#initialize) from `EIP712MetaTransactionUpgradeable` contract.
 - It then asigns the `_premiumPercentage`, `_premiumPercentageDecimals` and `_nftListingFee` to their corresponding state variables.
 - It contract is also defined as not paused, by setting the `isPaused` variable to false, and the `isPaymentTokenWhiteListActive` is set to true
-- Finally, there's a loop through the array of `whiteListedTokens`, where the mapping called `isPaymentTokenWhiteListed` takes in the white listed addresses and maps them to a boolean of `true`.
+- Finally, there's a loop through the array of `whiteListedTokens`, where the mapping called `isPaymentTokenWhiteListed` takes in the addresses to be whitelisted and maps them to a boolean of `true`.

 ##
     pauseMarketplace()